gradle/gradle/design-docs/jdk9-support.md

 - Building the jar should depend on the classes
 - Components report should show details of the `classes` element for a library variant

-## Story: Extract a buildable element to represent the implementation Jar of the library variant
+## Story: Extract a buildable element to represent the runtime jar of the library variant

-The second step in order to separate API jars from implementation jars involves the creation of a separate buildable element to represent the implementation Jar of a variant.
+The second step in order to separate API jars from runtime jars involves the creation of a separate buildable element to represent the runtime jar of a variant.

 ### Implementation